 YSL Top Secrets Instant Moisture Glow 40ml £36

-The YSL Instant Moisture Glow is part of their Top Secrets range, and previously I’ve only ever tried one other product from their Top Secrets range; the YSL Lip Perfector and the YSL Flash Touch Wakeup Eye Care.
+The YSL Instant Moisture Glow is part of their Top Secrets range and joins the YSL Complexion Wardrobe, and previously I’ve only ever tried one other product from their Top Secrets range; the YSL Lip Perfector and the YSL Flash Touch Wakeup Eye Care.
 The YSL Top Secrets range is one of their skincare collections described as being ‘an innovative skincare’ range for makeup lovers that offers multitasking products for your complexion.
 I have never heard of the YSL Instant Moisture Glow before, even though it’s one of the brand’s bestselling products, so I had absolutely no preconceptions prior to trying it which is pretty rare these days as I always like to research products prior to trying them, but I have been so wowed by this product.

 “A new secret is now revealed instant moisture glow, a take anywhere, ultra lightweight blur perfecting moisturiser bursting with hydration for up to 72 hours.
 Applied all over the face before make up, instant moisture glow instantly hydrates the feeling of the skin and locks in moisture.
 Applied throughout the day, it offers a burst of hydration on the go to leave the skin looking radiant.